New Forest break in Hampshire October 2007 - page 2

 Day 3 and off to Buckler's Hard to find out about 18th century

-River from where the ships were built and launched, including Nelson's
+Beaulieu River from where the ships were built and launched, including

 |

-We like our picnics, here's Mike enjoying his by the Beaulieu River.
+We like our picnics, and enjoyed ours by the Beaulieu River at the

-Maybe he remembers the ships of old being launched here?
-Just up the
+point where the ships of old were launched.
+Just up the river is

 |